-The Sublett Mountains extend from the Snake River Plain south almost to Snowville on the Idaho/Utah border.
-From the surrounding valleys, the range resembles a low grouping of rugged hills.
-This range is much more complicated and diverse than it appears from the valleys.
+The Sublett Range extend from the Snake River Plain south almost to Snowville on the Idaho/Utah border.
+From the surrounding valleys, the range resembles a low grouping of rugged, dry hills.
+This range is much greener, more complicated and diverse than it appears from the valleys.
 The range is a meeting ground between the Great Basin and the Snake River Plain.
+The Sublett Range is named for William Sublette (1798-1845), explorer with the Rocky Mountain Fur Company.

-The highest point in the range, Peak 7492 (Roy Peak), is not officially named.
+The highest point in the range, Peak 7492 is not officially named.
 Cedar Creek Peak (7,464 feet) is the highest named summit.
 In addition to these two peaks, there are five other peaks that reach above 7,000 feet including Heglar Benchmark (7,400 feet), Hartley Mountain (7,456) and Quaking Aspen Mountain (7,230 feet).
-The Subletts are yet another product of Basin and Range faulting.
+The Sublett peaks are yet another product of Basin and Range faulting.
 Most of the range’s rock is sedimentary but in places younger volcanic rocks are found on the surface.

 The Sublett Mountains, one peak and two access points are briefly discussed on Page 353 of the book.
-Private property complicates or closes of access to some parts of the range.
-Rick Baugher has climbed more Sublett Mountains summits than anyone else.
+The heart of the range is managed by the Sawtooth National Forest.
+The BLM manages the southernmost peaks.
+Although private property complicates or closes some access routes the access to the range is overall excellent.

 Use this link to read about the Sublett Mountain summits included on this website: Sublett Mountain Peaks